GrKoR/ac_python_logger/README.md

 ## Step 1: python installation ##
 You need a `python 3.7` or newer installed.
 See [Python beginners guide](https://wiki.python.org/moin/BeginnersGuide) for details.

-If you have python already check it version with this command:
+If you already have the python check it version with this command:
 ```
 python --version
 ```